Stripe Integration in Laravel: Complete Guide to Subscriptions & One-Time Payments

 If you're building a SaaS product, e-commerce platform, or any application that needs to accept payments, you'll eventually face the Stripe integration challenge.
 The good news?
 Laravel makes this incredibly straightforward with Cashier, its first-party payment library.
 The better news?
 I'm going to show you exactly how to implement both subscription billing and one-time payments without the headaches I experienced.

-In this guide, you'll learn how to set up Stripe in Laravel from scratch, implement recurring subscriptions, handle one-time payments, manage webhooks, and avoid the common mistakes that cost developers hours of debugging.
-I've used this exact setup in StudyLab and ReplyGenius, processing thousands of transactions monthly, so you're getting battle-tested code that actually works in production.
+In this guide, you'll learn how to set up Stripe in Laravel from scratch, implement recurring subscriptions, handle one-time payments with Stripe Checkout, manage webhooks, and avoid the common mistakes that cost developers hours of debugging.

 Why Laravel Cashier for Stripe Integration?